Engaging and useful guide to FreeStyle Libre systems: dedicated children and young people case studies

 - Workshop 2: CGM and HCL data interpretation in younger children

-Each workshop will provide dedicated time with an expert to work through real-life scenarios to solidify your practical understanding of data interpretation.
+Each workshop offered dedicated time with an expert to work through real-life scenarios, helping attendees to consolidate their practical understanding of data interpretation.

-Developed with convenience in mind: join this interactive, online course remotely
+Developed with convenience in mind: participants joined this interactive, online course remotely

-Packed with examples of best practice, interactive discussions and ‘how to’ advice, this course will provide you with all the elements to engage with the day:
+Packed with examples of best practice, interactive discussions and practical ‘how-to’ advice, the course provided participants with all the elements needed to engage fully with the day:

-- Meeting each other – turning on your videos and microphones in the breakout rooms
+- Meeting each other – with videos and microphones turned on during breakout room sessions

-- Listening and watching presentations and speakers’ Q&A – in the main course room with your chair
+- Listening and watching presentations and speaker Q&As – in the main course room alongside the session chair

-- Taking part in facilitated interactive sessions – enabled by moderators in the breakout rooms
+- Taking part in facilitated interactive sessions – supported by moderators in the breakout rooms

-- Feeding back and engaging – using the chat box and moderators sharing content in the main room
+- Feeding back and engaging – through the chat box and content shared by moderators in the main room

 With thanks to Abbott Diabetes Care Division